chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

          }
          ```

-         - In case of `base_path` value is not matching, then we have to delete the existing `snapshot`. please refer to the steps from the file system.
+         * If the `base_path` value does not match, you must delete the existing snapshots.
+Please take a look at the File System troubleshooting steps for guidance.